 I was injured in a truck crash where a big-rig truck jackknifed.
 Does this mean the truck driver was negligent?
 (FAQ)

 Usually a truck jackknifes because of the truck driver's negligence, often because the driver locked up the trucks breaks.
-Because a truck driver could theoretically jackknife without driver error, the truck accident lawyers on behalf of the defendant will seek to avoid liability by arguing that the truck jackknifed because of due to unforeseeable slipperiness of the road or because it had to take an emergency turn to avoid another vehicle.
-Our truck accident lawyers have found that this argument can usually be defeated after a full investigation of the physical evidence.
+Because a truck driver could theoretically jackknife without driver error, defendant's counsel will seek to avoid liability by arguing that the truck jackknifed because of due to unforeseeable slipperiness of the road or because it had to take an emergency turn to avoid another vehicle.
+We have found that this argument can usually be defeated after a full investigation of the physical evidence.

 What’s the difference between the manner in which attorneys handle truck accidents versus other motor vehicle accident cases in Maryland?
 (FAQ)

 Although the rules determining fault for the accident are generally the same, there are special laws that apply to trucking companies.
-Other differences in the way in which Maryland attorneys handle auto and truck accident cases differently include the nuances of how the truck accidents typically occur, the types of claims that can be brought against the trucking companies, the nature of the investigation required by the truck accident lawyer, and the tactical jurisdiction issues regarding the most appropriate venue for the injury victim.
+Other differences in the way in which Maryland attorneys handle these cases differently include the nuances of how the truck accidents typically occur, the types of claims that can be brought against the trucking companies, the nature of the investigation required by the truck accident lawyer, and the tactical jurisdiction issues regarding the most appropriate venue for the injury victim.
 But, to be sure, the biggest mistake you can make is thinking that it is just a glorified car accident case.
 Nothing could be further from the truth.

 Who can sue in a truck accident injury or fatal truck accident in Maryland?
 (FAQ)